 Fourth hymn – all stand

-Sermon – the Minister may move into the pulpit or remain at the lectern.
-The sermon is a talk based on the Bible readings.
+Sermon – the minister/leader will lead the sermon which is a talk based on the Bible readings.

 Final hymn – all stand